How Your Moods Can Affect Your Health

 It is important to note here that reactionary emotions are not to be confused with intuition, experiencing a “sensation” that triggers an emotional response.
 The two often get confused or are used interchangeably because both can have a visceral response even though they are very different by nature.

 An example of a reactionary emotion is coming in contact with a rude individual and then immediately assuming that this person is mean-spirited and purposely attacking you.
-In this instant, you may respond in an angry manner.
+In this instance, you may respond in an angry manner.
 What you do not know, however, is that this seemingly rude person has just received the worst news of his or her life and that the “rude” behavior is really a reaction to the unfortunate news and has nothing to do with you.

 Reactionary emotions are usually superficial and the responses coming out of them uncontrolled.
 Much like the mindless chatter that can overtake our thoughts and rob us of clear thinking.